benaston/event-api/readme.md

 }

 // Let's new everything up...
-var apiRegistry = {},
+var registry = {},
     api1 = new Api1(),
     api2 = new Api2(),
     api1ConnectCmd = new Api1ConnectCommand(api1, api2);

-// ...and finally, create a connection coordinator to help us manage the loaded APIs var coord = new eventApi.EventApiConnectionCoordinator([ api1ConnectCmd ], apiRegistry, { initialApisToLoad: [ api1, api2 ] });
+// ...and finally, create a connector object to help us wire-up the loaded APIs var connector = new eventApi.Connector([ api1ConnectCmd ], { initialApisToLoad: [ api1, api2 ] });

-// Api2 now has a single subscriber to its error event... console.log(coord.apiRegistry['Api2'].subscribers[api2.events.error].length); // Logs 1
+// Api2 now has a single subscriber to its error event... console.log(connector.registry['Api2'].subscribers[api2.events.error].length); // Logs 1

-// You can now publish an event on Api2, and Api1 will be notified api2.publish(api2.events.error); // Logs 'Api1::onErrorFromApi2 invoked!'
+// You can now emit an event on Api2, and Api1 will be notified api2.emit(api2.events.error); // Logs 'Api1::onErrorFromApi2 invoked!'

-// You can also unload an API at runtime... coord.unloadApi('Api1');
+// You can also unload an API at runtime... connector.unloadApi('Api1');

-// Now when you raise an event from Api2, nothing is logged... api2.publish(api2.events.error); // Nothing is written to the console
+// Now when you raise an event from Api2, nothing is logged... api2.emit(api2.events.error); // Nothing is written to the console

-// ..and the subscriptions for the unloaded API have been deleted... console.log(coord.apiRegistry['Api2'].subscribers[api2.events.error].length) // Logs 0
+// ..and the subscriptions for the unloaded API have been deleted... console.log(connector.registry['Api2'].subscribers[api2.events.error].length) // Logs 0

-// You can re-load Api1 at runtime to return to how you were before it was unloaded... coord.loadApi(api1);
+// You can re-load Api1 at runtime to return to how you were before it was unloaded... connector.loadApi(api1);
-api2.publish(api2.events.error);  // Logs 'Api1::onErrorFromApi2 invoked!'
+api2.emit(api2.events.error);  // Logs 'Api1::onErrorFromApi2 invoked!'

 ```

 ## Main Concepts

- - **EventApi** - a constructor function to be used as the prototype for APIs that support publish/subscribe semantics.
+ - **api** - an object to be used as the prototype for APIs that support emit/subscribe semantics.
- - **EventApiRegistry** - an object literal used as a store for references to the `EventApi`s loaded at any given moment.
+ - **registry** - an object used as a store for references to the `api`s loaded at any given moment.
- - **EventApiConnectionCoordinator** - a constructor function containing functionality for loading and unloading `EventApi`s.
+ - **Connector** - a constructor function containing functionality for loading and unloading `api`s.
- - **ConnectCommands** - constructor functions you write following the command pattern to encapsulate the relationship between `EventApi`s.
+ - **ConnectCommands** - constructor functions you write following the command pattern to encapsulate the relationship between `api`s.

-### In Prose

-First, for each software component in your application that you want to communicate via **EventApi**, create an API object with `EventApi` on its prototype.
+First, for each software component in your application that you want to communicate via **EventApi**, create an API object with `api` on its prototype.
 These APIs act as the entry and exit points for events into and out of your software components.

-Then, for each of those `EventApi`s, create a single `ConnectCommand` to encapsulate the knowledge of who that API should listen to and how it should respond.
+Then, for each of those `api`s, create a single `ConnectCommand` to encapsulate the knowledge of who that API should listen to and how it should respond.
 Note: no business-logic is present in the connect commands; just pointers to functions.

-Now with your `EventApi`s and `ConnectCommands` in place, instantiate a single `EventApiConnectionCoordinator` and a corresponding single `EventApiRegistry` for your application.
+Now with your `api`s and `ConnectCommands` in place, instantiate a single `Connector` for your application.
 This will enable graceful runtime loading and unloading of components.

-The `EventApiRegistry` is an implementation-detail and acts as a central store for the loaded APIs.

 And... you're done.